First Chapter Meeting of 2018 – Don’t Miss It!!!

 Bio: Dr. Ray Goldsworthy received his B.Sc. in Physics from the University of Kentucky in 1997.
 He received his Ph.D. in Speech and Hearing Bioscience and Technology through a joint program between Harvard University and the Massachusetts Institute of Technology in 2005.
 From 2005 until 2014, Ray led projects at Sensimetrics Corporation to develop signal processing solutions for cochlear implants and hearing aids.
 In 2015, Ray joined the faculty of the University of Southern California in the Department of Otolaryngology where he continues to explore the interplay of signal processing, rehabilitation, and the fundamentals of auditory perception.

 Our meetings take place East Room of the Wingate Building at the Huntington Memorial Hospital, 100 W. California Ave, Pasadena.

-Click here for a map and follow these directions to help you get to the East Room:
+Click here for a map of where to park and follow the directions to help you get to the East Room.

 PLEASE NOTE: If you cannot or do not wish to walk up or down steps, here are two alternate routes to get to the entrance of the Wingate Building:

 1. Use the valet parking at the main entrance of the hospital on California Blvd.
 Walk through the main hospital building, down the ADA accessible ramp into the courtyard, and enter the Wingate Building.

 2. Park in the East Parking Structure.
 Walk across the street and enter the emergency room doors to your right at the bottom of the stairs.
 Take the elevator to the 2nd floor, which will let you off near the hospital’s main entrance.
 Take the ADA accessible ramp into the courtyard, and enter the Wingate Building.